seongjoojung/seongjoojung.github.io-source/src/posts/force-correction-tutorial.md

 ---
 title: 'VASP Force Correction Patch: Tutorial'
-description: How to use the force correction patch for VASP to simulate materials under constant electric field
+description: How to use the force correction patch for VASP to simulate materials under constant electric field (Basics)
 tags: post
 date: 2023-06-17
 layout: layouts/post.njk
 ---

-In this post, I'll explain how to use the constrained forces method using the [force correction patch](https://github.com/seongjoojung/VASP-force-correction-patch) in my github to simulate constant electric field.
+In this post, I'll explain how to use the constrained forces method in VASP to simulate constant electric field using the [force correction patch](https://github.com/seongjoojung/VASP-force-correction-patch) from my github.
 Explanation on the background of this method can be found in my [recent manuscript](https://chemrxiv.org/engage/chemrxiv/article-details/63fd7308897b18336f3a59aa).

 First, you need to calculate the Born effective charge tensor of your non-polar structure.
-For example, the non-polar structure of lead titanate would have following structure in space group 123 (P4/mmm).
+For example, the non-polar structure of lead titanate would have following structure (space group 123, P4/mmm).

 `CONTCAR:`
 <pre>